Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

 for all $x$, $y$ in $D^2$ and $g \in \mathrm{End}_D(D^2)$.
 The choice of the basis $\mathcal{B}$ allows us to rewrite (\ref{eq:form-endomorphism-correspondence}) as

-where $F$ (resp. $G$) denotes the matrix which represents the form $f$ (resp. the endomorphism $g$) with respect to the basis $\mathcal{B}$.
-The notation $M^*$ represents the matrix obtained from $M$ by transposing and applying the standard involution of $D$ to all its coefficients, so that $F^*=-F$.
+where $F$ (resp.\ $G$) denotes the matrix that represents the form $f$ (resp.\ the endomorphism $g$) with respect to the basis $\mathcal{B}$.
+The notation $M^*$ represents the matrix obtained from $M$ by transposing and applying the standard involution of $D$ to all its coefficients.